RasmusKoit/pipar/README.md

 ## Designed PCBs

 Currently, both Pipar and Pipar Flake are designed to be manufactured together but used separately.
-Both PCBs are designed to be used with Choc switches and hotswap sockets.
-The PCBs are wireless.
+Both PCBs are designed to be used with Choc v1 switches and hotswap sockets.
+The PCBs are built to be wireless.

 ### Pipar